 Grocery budgets can be tricky.
 You feel like you have to have endless choices around to keep everyone in your family happy, but that mentality could be costing you thousands every year.
 So, how much should your family be spending on groceries in a month?
 This guide will help you know what your monthly grocery budget should be, no matter if you have one child or five.

 A great starting place is for you to spend $100 per person in your family each month.
 Yes, only $100 for each family member — from newborn to adult.
-For example, for a family of four that would be $400 a month while a family of 6 would get $600 a month.
+For example, a family of four would be $400 a month, while a family of 6 would get $600 a month.
 Now, it’s not recommended to go below $300 a month no matter your family size.

-Food, snacks, drinks, diapers, wipes, cleaning products, laundry detergents, toilet paper, paper towels, toiletry items like shampoos, body washes, and razor, medicines, and other consumable products.
+Food, snacks, drinks, diapers, wipes, cleaning products, laundry detergents, toilet paper, paper towels, toiletry items like shampoos, body washes, razors, medicines, and other consumable products.

 Items for your pets, monthly prescription medicines that can be costly.
-For instance, if you run out of Tums then that comes from your grocery budget; however, if you have a monthly prescription that needs to be filled every month and it’s expensive then you can budget for it separately.
+For example, if you run out of Tums, that comes from your grocery budget; however, if you have a monthly prescription that needs to be filled every month and it’s expensive, you can budget for it separately.

 When to bump your grocery budget: